PayamWeber/cutecms/Readme.md

 # Warning: App is not completely ready yet.
 Work in progress.
 # TodoApp
 Hi, this is a project named TodoApp made for showing off my skills in laravel and php.

-Nice to see you wanna clone this app, enjoy!
+Nice to see that you wanna clone this app, enjoy!

 ### Steps to make this app ready
 **1.** Run "`composer install`" command.